 Who’s Hurt – Who’s Helped

 At the end of the day the Dow, once again, failed to reach 20,000 thanks to declines in International Business Machines Corp.
-(NYSE:IBMC), Merck & Co.
+(NYSE:IBMB), Merck & Co.
 Inc. (NYSE:MRKC), Exxon Mobil Corp.
-(NYSE:XOMD) and Procter & Gamble Co.
+(NYSE:XOMC) and Procter & Gamble Co.
 (NYSE:PGC).
 The Dow ended down 31.85 points.